-29. DUTIES AS TO REPORTING PLAYERS.
+29. DUTIES AS TO REPORTING PLAYERS

-- (a) Umpires shall be provided by the controlling body with report cards in an approved form, on which they shall at or before the termination of a game enter particulars of any charge or charges they may make against players. - (b) Such cards shall be filled in in duplicate, or in triplicate if a player of each side is reported in relation to the same charge, and each copy shall be signed by the umpire or umpires making the charge. - (c) The field umpire shall take charge of a copy of all report cards (if any) submitted to him at the termination of a match by boundary and goal umpires in respect of each player to be reported. - (d) At the termination of a game the field umpire shall hand a copy of every report card (if any) to an official of the club of the team to which the reported player belongs.
-For this purpose each club shall be responsible for the attendance of an official at the door of the umpires' room at the end of the game.
-In the event of no such official attending, the field umpire shall be deemed to have complied with the duty imposed on him by this Law. - (e) Umpires shall lodge or cause to be lodged the remaining copy of any report card they have filled in with the secretary of the controlling body before 4 o'clock in the afternoon of the second day (not counting an intervening Sunday) after the day of the game, or within such other time as may be required by the controlling body. - (f) Except as provided by these Laws, umpires must not at any time enter into any conversation with delegates, club officials or players relating to any incident of the game or any charges made against a player, and shall not at any time discuss their own capabilities with delegates, club officials or players. - (g) Umpires must endeavour to note all particulars in connection with any report they may have to make to the controlling body, in order that a clear account may be given to the proper authority when such report is being dealt with. - (h) Umpires are required to make themselves thoroughly familiar with the offences which must be reported, and their duties under this and other Laws, and to fearlessly report all offending players.
+- (a) Umpires shall be provided by the controlling body with report cards in an approved form, on which they shall at or before the termination of a match enter particulars of any charge or charges they may make against players. - (b) Such cards shall be filled in in duplicate or in triplicate if a player of each side is reported in relation to the same charge, and each copy shall be signed by the umpire or umpires making the charge. - (c) The field umpire shall take charge of a copy of all report cards (if any) submitted to him at the termination of a match by boundary and goal umpires in respect of each player to be reported. - (d) At the termination of a match the field umpire shall hand a copy of every report card (if any) to an official of the club of the team to which the reported player belongs.
+For this purpose each club shall be responsible for the attendance of an official at the door of the umpires room at the end of the match.
+In the event of no such official attending the field umpire shall be deemed to have complied with the duty imposed on him by this Law - (e) Umpires shall lodge or cause to be lodged the remaining copy of any report card they have filled in with the secretary of the controlling body before 4 o'clock in the afternoon of the second day (not counting an intervening Sunday) after the day of the match, or within such other time as may be required by the controlling body - (f) Except as provided by these Laws, umpires must not at any time enter into any conversation with delegates club officials or players relating to any incident of the match or any charges made against a player, and shall not at any time discuss their own capabilities with delegates, club officials or players. - (g) Umpires must endeavour to note all particulars they may have to make to the controlling body, in order that a clear account may be given to the proper authority when ,such report is being dealt with. - (h) Umpires are required to make themselves thoroughly familiar with the offences which must be reported, and their duties under this and other Laws, and to fearlessly report all offending players. - (i) When an umpire intends to make a charge or charges against a player, he shall, if such charge or charges relate to incidents arising in the first three quarters of the match, notify the player concerned as soon as reasonably possible after the incident, but in any event not later than the commencement of the next quarter.

-30. UMPIRES' DRESSING ROOMS.
+30. UMPIRES' DRESSING ROOMS

 - (a) No persons other than the umpires officiating in the match and their trainers shall enter the umpires' dressing room while the umpires are there.
 Each umpire is individually responsible for seeing that this Law is observed, and must report to the controlling body any person who commits a breach thereof.
-The provisions of this Law do not apply to members of an Umpires' Appointment Board or other persons authorised by the controlling body to select and appoint umpires to matches. - (b) Umpires infringing this Law may be dealt with as the controlling body thinks fit.
+The provisions of this Law do not apply to members of an Umpires Appointment Board or other persons authorised by the controlling body to select and appoint umpires to matches. - (b) Umpires infringing this Law may be dealt with as the controlling body thinks fit.

-31. DUTIES AND INSTRUCTIONS FOR UMPIRES.
+31. DUTIES AND INSTRUCTIONS FOR UMPIRES